Mani Rimdu Festival Trek

 Question: How to prevent altitude sickness during the Mani rimdu festival trek?

-Question: What happens if my scheduled flight from Kathmandu to Lukla and Lukla to Kathmandu route gets delayed or canceled?
+Question: What happens if my scheduled flight to Lukla route gets delayed or canceled?

 Answer: Weather in the Himalayas is uncertain and we cannot predict.
 Therefore, the rate of fight delay and cancellation is high at Lukla.
 If this happens, we board you on the next flight or tomorrow.
-And you have to spend an extra night at Lukla (if you are returning to Kathmandu) at Kathmandu (if you are going to Lukla).
 Helicopter rescue flights can also be used, which depends on the situation.
-So, we recommend you allocate a couple of extra days after your Everest trek so that you will not miss your international flight back.
+So, we recommend you allocate a couple of extra as a buffer days so that you won’t miss your international flight back.

 Question: What kind of food can I expect on tours?

-Answer: Lodges on this Tengboche trekking routes have attached restaurants.
+Answer: Lodges on this Tengboche trekking route, will have thier own attached restaurants.
 They cook a delicious range of vegetarian meals such as Pasta, tuna bakes, noodles, potatoes, eggs, rice curry, bread, soups, and fresh vegetables.
 Dinner and breakfast are provided in the same lodge you spend the night every day.
 Likewise, Lunch will be provided on the way to the next place where you are going.

 Answer: There are almost all places to stay hotels and shops where excursionists can purchase pure drinking water.
 But we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of those plastic materials.
 Instead, the guest can either buy boiled water or bring aqua tablets to purify the normal water.
 Normal water is available in almost every village, stream, and at the campsite en route.